meta-me/metame-website/help/_posts/2019-10-15-does-metame-track-websites.md

 section: General
 ---

-Yes it does!
-MetaMe automatically tracks website links when you browse.
+Yes it does! {{ site.productname }} automatically tracks website links when you browse.
 This works for Chrome, Firefox and Brave browser.